frdedynamics/robotics-lab-documentation/source/texts/your_pc/install_vm.rst

    Troubleshooting:

    #.
 Please contact teaching assistants in installation related issues before ROS activities starts (Week-40).
 Unfortulately, we will not have any time during the lecture to solve installation problems so please make sure that all ROS-related installations are ready to use.
    #.
-To use host's peripherals like USB, webcam, etc: `Download VM expansion package <https://hvl365.sharepoint.com/sites/RobotikkUndervisningHVL/Delte%20dokumenter/ROSTeaching/Oracle_VM_VirtualBox_Extension_Pack-6.1.22.vbox-extpack>`_
+To use host's peripherals like USB, webcam, etc: `Download VM extension package <https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html#extpack>`_

 VirtualBox Install